carinconc/carinconc.github.io/_pages/cv.md

   Instructional Assistant Professor teaching the following courses: Fundamentals of Operating Systems, Computer Science and Programming, Introduction to Programming, and Programming and Data Structures.

+  Director of the ConocoPhillips Computer Science Learning Center (Fall 2022 - Present).

 * **UNIVERSITY OF HOUSTON – Computer Science Department – USA.
 Teaching Fellow (Summer 2018)**

   Teaching fellow of the Fundamentals of Operating Systems course.